 Graduate Record Examination (GRE).
 The General Test is required of all applicants.
 Applicants should take the GRE no later than November.
 Applicants are strongly encouraged to register early to schedule test dates and times.
-For registration forms, test dates, test centers, and general information contact www.gre.org.
-The minimum quantitative GRE score required for admission is 160.
-There are no minima for other sections of the test.
+For registration forms, test dates, test centers, and general information contact www.gre.org(link is external).

 Test of English as a Foreign Language.
 The TOEFL is required of all applicants whose native language is not English.
 This requirement is waived only for applicants who have received a baccalaureate degree, or its foreign equivalent, prior to matriculation at Yale, from a college or university where English is the primary language of instruction.
 NOTE: 1 or 2 year MA degree does not qualify for the waiver.
 If you do not qualify for a waiver but have taken the TOEFL within the last two years you will need to have your TOEFL scores released to us (code 3987).
 If your scores can no longer be released, you will need to take the test.
 The test should be taken as early as possible to ensure that your scores are received in time to be incorporated in your file.
 Normally TOEFL scores will not be released if they are older than two years.
 If you took the TOEFL before and ETS will release those scores then you should no have to retake the examination.

 Doctoral and master’s degrees.
 Students may enter the Graduate Economics Program after earning a bachelors degree (or the equivalent) or a master’s degree.
-The Master of Art Degree may be earned by students in the course of their doctoral studies, enroute to the Ph.D.
 The Master of Philosophy is awarded to students who complete all requirements for the Ph.D. except the dissertation.
 The Doctor of Philosophy is awarded upon acceptance of the doctoral dissertation.
 The Economics Department does not accept students into a terminal master’s program.
 The Economic Growth Center offers a one-year MA program in International and Development Economics.

 Full-time and Part-time Study.
 Doctoral students are expected to devote their full energies to course work and preparation for the qualifying examinations in the first years, and dissertation research and writing in the final years of graduate study.
 There is no part-time study available to applicants to the Department of Economics.